xunyunliu/personal_website/content/home/about.md

 # Biography

-I obtained my PhD in computer science from the University of Melbourne, supervised by Professor [Rajkumar Buyya](http://buyya.com/), A/Prof. [Benjamin Rubinstein](http://www.bipr.net/) and Dr. [Rodrigo N. Calheiros.](https://www.westernsydney.edu.au/staff_profiles/uws_profiles/doctor_rodrigo_neves_calheiros) My research interests at [CLOUDS lab](http://www.cloudbus.org/) include resource management and task scheduling of distributed systems, with a focus on improving the performance and reliability of stream processing on cloud.
+I obtained my PhD in computer science from the University of Melbourne in 2018, supervised by Professor [Rajkumar Buyya](http://buyya.com/), A/Prof. [Benjamin Rubinstein](http://www.bipr.net/) and Dr. [Rodrigo N. Calheiros.](https://www.westernsydney.edu.au/staff_profiles/uws_profiles/doctor_rodrigo_neves_calheiros) My research interests at [CLOUDS lab](http://www.cloudbus.org/) include resource management and task scheduling of distributed systems, with a focus on improving the performance and reliability of stream processing on cloud.
 I have been involved in various research areas such as application profiling, performance modeling, SLA-aware application deployment, and light-weight fault tolerance mechanisms.